-The recipe came from one Peter’s children’s school cookbooks.
+The recipe came from one of Peter’s children’s school cookbooks.
 The ones where various parents contribute their favourite recipe.
 You know the ones?
 I totally love these books because people always put their best tried-and-tested recipes forward.

 I used some Cadbury’s milk chocolate and some Valrhona Guanja which gives these biscuits a more sophisticated taste.
 Use whatever chocolate you prefer.
 Be careful not to overbake these and to keep them quite pale in colour.
 The sugar quantity seems quite little but the cookies are dusted in a lot so they are sweet enough.

 Seriously these are THE most awesome biscuits and that is all I am going to say about that.